s-raj02/s-raj02/README.md

 # 💫 About Me:
 Software Engineer passionate about building scalable backend systems, full-stack web applications, and AI-powered solutions.
-Skilled in Java, Spring Boot, React, Node.js, Express, MongoDB, C++, and Python, with hands-on experience in developing machine learning applications and modern web platforms.
+Skilled in TypeScript, JavaScript, React, Node.js, Express, MongoDB, C++, and Python, with hands-on experience in developing machine learning applications and modern web platforms.
 I enjoy solving complex problems, learning new technologies, and creating impactful software that combines innovation with practical use cases.
 Currently exploring cloud technologies, DevOps practices, and distributed system design.

 ## 🌐 Socials: